Centre County Reads

 January 2026

-Following the example of Garvin’s novel, enter your best work of writing that centers on a space of observation—and what can be learned from the art of careful noticing.
+Following the example of Garvin’s novel, the contest asked authors to send in a work of writing that centers on a space of observation—and what can be learned from the art of careful noticing.

 Book Discussion